CSUBioGroup/GraphVAE-DTA/README.md

 **Davis**
 + **DAVIS dataset:**
 Davis dataset has the following files:

 Labels (Y), ligands_can.txt, and proteins.txt which are located in the data/davis/ directory.
 test_fold_setting1.txt, train_fold_setting1.txt which are located in the data/davis/folds/ directory.
 **KIBA**
 + **KIBA dataset:**
-KIBA dataset has the following files
+KIBA dataset has the following files:

 Labels (Y), ligands_can.txt, and proteins.txt which are located in the data/kiba/ directory.
 test_fold_setting1.txt, train_fold_setting1.txt which are located in the data/kiba/folds/ directory.
 ### Preprocessing: